shmuz/far_plugins/far_plugins/luafarsearch/doc/readme.txt

 Note
 -----
 This package works with Far Manager regular expressions library.
-In order to add 2 more libraries (Oniguruma and PCRE), install "LuaFAR Search add-on" (a separate download).
+In order to add more libraries (Oniguruma, PCRE, PCRE2), install "LuaFAR Search add-on" (a separate download).